iamqiss/Nia/time-server/docs/LIVE_DEPLOYMENT_COMPLETE.md

 ## 🌟 **Welcome to Production!**

 Congratulations!
-You've successfully deployed the Sonet founder moderation system to production.
+You've successfully deployed the time founder moderation system to production.
 The system is now:

 - **🚀 Live and operational** with enterprise-grade infrastructure
 - **🔒 Secure and hardened** with comprehensive security measures